Gerry Connolly: Personal life

-Connolly and his wife Cathy have lived in Mantua since 1979.
+Connolly and his wife Cathy lived in Mantua.

-Connolly is also a company member of The Providence Players of Fairfax, a community theatre in Fairfax County, having acted in several of their shows.
+Connolly was also a company member of The Providence Players of Fairfax, a community theatre in Fairfax County, having acted in several of their shows.

+Legal issues

 In 2004, Connolly was charged with "a misdemeanor count of hit and run" after causing an estimated $500 worth of property damage to a 2003 Ford Explorer and Connolly's 2003 Toyota Camry.
 Connolly claims he did not realize a collision took place when he swerved and then immediately stalled, forcing the Explorer to collide into Connolly's left front wheel.
 The Fairfax County Police Department was criticized for giving Connolly special treatment and potentially saving him from being forced to resign for a felony instead of a misdemeanor charge.
-A judge later dismissed the misdemeanor charge against Connolly, saying Connolly's "position and his duties have caused him to be oblivious to what is going on in his car".
+Judge Craig Johnston later dismissed the misdemeanor charge against Connolly, saying Connolly's "position and his duties have caused him to be oblivious to what is going on in his car".
 David Freddoso criticized the judge's ruling in the Washington Examiner.

+2023 attack

+On May 15, 2023, two of Connolly's staffers were injured when a man walked into his Fairfax, Virginia, office and attacked them with a baseball bat.
+The U.S. Capitol Police identified the man as 49-year-old Xuan Kha Tran Pham, of Fairfax.
+Connolly was not in the office at the time of the attack.
+Pham was also charged with a racial hate crime for an incident that had occurred several hours earlier when he smashed a car windshield after asking the occupant if she was white.
+Pham was acquitted of the bat attack by reason of insanity.

+Illness and death

+In November 2024, shortly after being reelected, Connolly disclosed that he had been diagnosed with esophageal cancer after experiencing slight stomach pain.
+He said he planned to undergo chemotherapy and immunotherapy.
+In April 2025, Connolly announced that despite the initial success of his treatments, his cancer had returned; he added that he would be retiring at the end of his term.
+He died at his Fairfax County home on May 21, 2025, at the age of 75.